astralfrontier/astralfrontier-wiki/grand-adventure.md

 ---
+title: Grand Adventure
+description: Grand Adventure
+published: true
 date: 2015/08/22
-title: Grand Adventure
-categories:
-  - Roleplaying
-  - Game Design Diary
+tags: grand adventure, Roleplaying, Game Design Diary
-tags:
-  - grand adventure
+editor: markdown
+dateCreated: 2015/08/22
 ---

 On the heels of [Inept Sorcerers] and [It Was There, Honest!], I thought